garrettgman/garrettgman.github.io/foundations.md

 9   | 1 | 7
 10  | 5 | 23

 Unless the game is random, the values of $D$ and $S$ must be connected by some type of relationship, even if you do not know yet what the relationship is.
+The relationship between $D$ and $S$ is akin to a natural law.

 The data gives you clues about the relationship.
 When you rearrange the values, you can see strong covariation.
 For example, the score increases as the die value increases.
 Also, everytime you roll a 1, the score is 7 and everytime you roll a 5 the score is 23.